timrogers/litra/README.md

 }
 ```

+## Using with Raycast

+Litra integrates with [Raycast](https://www.raycast.com/) so you can manage your Litra device from the Raycast launcher.

+To use the integration, just install this package globally with `npm install -g litra`, add the "Logitech Litra" extension from the [Raycast Store](https://www.raycast.com/timrogers/logitech-litra) (source code [here](https://github.com/timrogers/raycast-logitech-litra)), find the "Manage Devices" command and then follow the instructions to configure the extension.

 ## Using with Oversight

 Litra integrates with [Oversight](https://objective-see.org/products/oversight.html) to allow you to automatically turn your Litra device on or off when your webcam turns on and off.
 This allows you to be illuminated every time you join a video call!

 To use the integration, just point Oversight at the `litra-oversight` CLI command.
 You can find the path of the binary on Unix machines by running `which litra-oversight` from a terminal after installing this package.

-If you have multiple Litra devices, they will all be targeted when `litra-oversight` runs.
+If you have multiple Litra devices, they will all be targeted when `litra-oversight` runs